How I found a new way to Learn Chinese Online — Natural, Creative, Bilingual

 The Dim Sum Warriors Club has really helped Isaac enhance his drawing.
 Now he is able to combine different actions with different ideas.

 A lot of the drawing and the vocabulary are all very hard for him, and sometimes he just listens to the stories.
-I can easily leave my iPad with him if I know he’s on the Dim Sum Warriors App.
+I can easily leave my iPad with him if I know he’s on the Dim Sum Warriors Web App.

 I can see how important it is for him to be able to relate to what he’s reading.
 Only when he is able to relate can he expand his reading.